seoa/MITR_Team2/README.txt

 Technical Setup: SQL Database
 1. Download Kibana, Elasticsearch, and Logstash
-2. Create the Logstash configuration file as specified in section 9 of this document under subtitle ìBackendî
+2. Create the Logstash configuration file as specified in section 9 of this document under subtitle ‚ÄúBackend‚Äù
-3. Place the configuration file in Logstash directory
+3. Place the configuration file in Logstash directory bin
+4. Make sure the config file matches the file pathways and credientials for your computer, make sure all correct ports are open
+5. Must download a version of a JDBC driver which will be used in connecting to sql, must put pathway in config file
+6. Must enter sql command to select the data you want to filter out into the elastic search index, must also name index in config file
-4. Open a Command Prompt
+7. Open a Command Prompt
-5. Change directory to where Kibana and Elasticsearch is located
+8. Change directory to where Kibana and Elasticsearch is located
-6. Go to the Kibana directory and run Kibana ì.\bin\kibanaî
+9. Go to the Kibana directory and run Kibana ‚Äú.\bin\kibana‚Äù
-7. Open another Command Prompt and go to the Elasticsearch directory
+10. Open another Command Prompt and go to the Elasticsearch directory
-8. Run Elasticsearch ì.\bin\elasticsearchî
+11. Run Elasticsearch ‚Äú.\bin\elasticsearch‚Äù
-9. Open another Command Prompt and run the Logstash Configuration file
+12. Open another Command Prompt and run the Logstash Configuration file
-10. Access Kibana via port 5601 (by default)
+13. Access Kibana via port 5601 (by default)
-11. Create the index by specifying the name that was given to Excelastic
+14. Select the elastic search index in kibana

 Technical Setup: Importing Dashboard and Visualizations
 1. Open Kibana
-2. Select ìManagementî on  the left menu
+2. Select ‚ÄúManagement‚Äù on  the left menu
-3. Press ìSaved Objectsî
+3. Press ‚ÄúSaved Objects‚Äù
-4. Press ìImportî on the upper right
+4. Press ‚ÄúImport‚Äù on the upper right
 5. Locate the exported files
 6. Import saved objects